 In line with this, Google’s Senior Webmaster Trends Analyst John Mueller recommended aiming for a page that loads within 2-3 seconds.

-Furthermore, Martin Splitt, Developer Relations at Google answered this way: “Just make sites fast for users, that’s what it boils down to.”
+Furthermore, Martin Splitt, Developer Relations at Google, answered this way: “Just make sites fast for users.
+That’s what it boils down to.”

-“We don’t really have a threshold to give away but basically the recommendation I would say is: just make sites fast for users, that’s what it boils down to.”
+“We don’t really have a threshold to give away, but basically, the recommendation I would say is: just make sites fast for users, that’s what it boils down to.”

-That said if you aren’t very technical (and use WordPress) and would prefer to install a plugin to help with page speed, here are a few we recommend.
+If you aren’t very technical (and use WordPress) and would prefer to install a plugin to help with page speed, here are a few we recommend.